se-edu/learningresources/contents/projectManagement/githubActions.md

 ## Why Github Actions?
 <!--Motivate the reader to learn about X. Describe benefits of X to make the reader interested in X. Try to give a balanced view of by mentioning also WHY NOT X i.e., mention both advantages and disadvantages.-->
 ### Easy to use
 Setting up a workflow in a repository is easy and hassle-free.
-Templates for popular languages are available and the built-in editor offers code completion and documentation at a glance.
+[Starter workflows](https://github.com/actions/starter-workflows) for popular languages are available and the built-in editor offers code completion and documentation at a glance.
 ![](https://i.imgur.com/JiVXlO4.png)